 Altadena in Los Angeles County, California — The American West (Pacific Coastal)

 Location.
-34° 11.448′ N, 118° 8.469′ W. Marker is in Altadena, California, in Los Angeles County.
-Marker is on East Mariposa Street east of Marengo Avenue, on the right when traveling east.
+34° 11.875′ N, 118° 7.571′ W. Marker is in Altadena, California, in Los Angeles County.
+Marker is on Mt Lowe Drive just south of Maiden Lane, in the median.
 Touch for map.
-Marker is at or near this postal address: 396 East Mariposa Street, Altadena CA 91001, United States of America.
+Marker is in this post office area: Altadena CA 91001, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on January 21, 2020.
-This page originally submitted on January 21, 2020, by Craig Baker of Sylmar, California.
-This page has been viewed 50 times since then.
-Photos: 1, 2, 3. submitted on January 21, 2020, by Craig Baker of Sylmar, California. • Syd Whittle was the editor who published this page.
+This page was last revised on October 20, 2022.
+It was originally submitted on July 21, 2020, by Craig Baker of Sylmar, California.
+This page has been viewed 491 times since then and 17 times this year.
+Photos: 1, 2. submitted on July 21, 2020, by Craig Baker of Sylmar, California.
+3. submitted on October 20, 2022, by Craig Baker of Sylmar, California.
+4, 5, 6, 7. submitted on July 21, 2020, by Craig Baker of Sylmar, California. • J. Makali Bruton was the editor who published this page.